If you are undecided about adopting or rescuing a dog, and in particular a German Shepherd, this article might help you come to a decision.

 German Shepherds in particular as a breed:

-- Come in many different colors, and color has not been scientifically proven to effect the health or temperament of the dog – it’s just a color
+Come in many different colors, and color has not been scientifically proven to affect the health or temperament of the dog – it’s just a color

 20. Speak to shelter or rescue staff thoroughly to match with the best dog